RichiH/vcsh/README.md

 #### From source

-If your version of mr is older than version 1.07, make sure to put

-    include = cat /usr/share/mr/vcsh

-into your .mrconfig .

     # choose a location for your checkout
-    cd $HOME
     mkdir -p ~/work/git
+    cd ~/work/git
     git clone git://github.com/RichiH/vcsh.git
     cd vcsh
-    ln -s vcsh /usr/local/bin                       # or add it to your PATH cd
+    sudo ln -s vcsh /usr/local/bin                       # or add it to your PATH cd

 #### Clone the Template